RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 Auth table.

-There are THREE distinct tables that are necessary for authentication
+There are TWO distinct tables that are necessary for authentication

 to take place:

-User table:

-Formatted as the following:

-username	|	email address	|	salt_2

 Auth table: